-We put Adam Bidder, Managing Director of Q-Park GB to the test to find out the real reasons behind paid parking.
+We put Adam Bidder, Managing Director of Q-Park UK to the test to find out the real reasons behind paid parking.

 Q: Why do we have to pay for parking?

 The truth is that ‘free parking’ simply doesn't exist.
 Creating, maintaining and managing parking facilities costs money and somebody must pay!